 Where a category connoisseur sees differences, a novice sees similarities.
 A connoisseur also knows to look for them—a novice lacks the necessary experience and filters to find or assess those minor differences.

-That means that being just a little bit different is not good enough (at least not when you’re trying to increase awareness and gain market share).
+That means that being just a little bit different is not good enough (at least not when you’re trying to increase awareness, build brand loyalty, and gain market share).

 It’s scary and difficult to be different.

 It’s tempting to be a safe and boring company.
 A safe and boring marketing strategy churns out safe and boring stuff.
 It’s inoffensive and, thus, beyond criticism.

 You don’t stand out but also won’t get hit.
 Nobody will call you out.
 You’re just like everyone else.